clarkfitzg/phd_research/notes/ideas.md

+Simon Urbanek wrote an R / OpenCL package in 2012.
+Everything I'm interested in it seems like Simon has done significant work on.

 Do basic computations in R like `+` for vectors use BLAS?
 No, they need to handle NA's.
 It's done explicitly in the C code `arithmetic.c` which loops through each pair of elements in two integer vectors and calls `R_integer_plus`